 A short selection from Essay Forty-four in Darwin, Dogen, and the Extremophile Choice.
+[YOU MIGHT WANT TO SKIP THIS ON A FIRST READING OF THE TWO BUDDHAS SEQUENCE]

 The subtle source is clear and bright; the branching streams flow in the dark.
 To attach to things is primordial illusion; to encounter the absolute is not yet enlightenment. —Shitou Xiqian, eighth century poet and Zen ancestor